 If you are reading this law and are familiar with the German civil law, you might recognize that it has a lot of similarities.
-And it definitely can be different from your expectation and what you heard about China.
-After living here for a while, you might hear stories about legal liability that lead to an obligation to compensate someone even while you were trying to help them with good intentions, and even if you were not violating their rights or body.
-The reasons for hearsay might be either that the stories you heard happened before the promulgation and effectiveness of this law or because the enforcement in some cases was lacking.
+And it definitely can be different from your expectation and what you heard about China: When living here for a while, you might have heard especially stories about legal liability that lead to an obligation to compensate someone even while you were trying to help them in good intend, even if you were not violating their rights or body.
+The reasons for the difference between the hearsay and might be either that the stories you heard happened before the promulgation and effectiveness of this law or because the enforcement in some cases was lacking.